 ENGL 201 Literature of the Western World

-An introduction to literature especially designed for the non-major.
+An introduction to the Western literary heritage from the classical to the post-modern era.
 Emphasis on how to read poetry, drama, and fiction for better comprehension and interpretation as well as for enjoyment.

 ENGL 203 English Literature I